Doctor of Judicial Science, University of Technology Sydney

 Since 1985 Rosemary's company, Strategic Action, has provided consulting services on planning, facilitation and training to State and Federal government departments and businesses in Australia, New Zealand, USA, UK, China and South Africa.
 Her clientele includes in-house counsel, major corporate entities and a large range of professional service businesses including architects, law firms, engineers and accountants.
-Strategic Action was named the top Australia-Pacific mediation practice in 2018, 2019 and 2020 by International Who's Who of Commercial Mediation.
-In 2021 Rosemary was again named as a Global Thought Leader in the field.
+Strategic Action was named the top Australia-Pacific mediation practice in 2018, 2019, and 2020 by International Who's Who of Commercial Mediation.
+In 2021 and 2022, Rosemary was named as a Global Thought Leader in the field.

 In 2005, Rosemary was awarded her Doctorate of Judicial Science (SJD) for her work on Negotiating with Lawyers, a qualitative study of the experiences of those for whom, and with whom, lawyers negotiate.
 This research allowed Rosemary to give theoretical voice to the professional skills and multi-disciplinary perspectives acquired through programs such as those she had taken and taught at Harvard University.
 It is these skills and perspectives that Rosemary hopes to pass on to Australia's future legal practitioners through her courses at UNSW.